BetterBrief/silverstripe-opauth/README.md

 # SilverStripe Opauth

 ## Introduction
 Uses the [Opauth library](http://opauth.org) for easy drop-in strategies for social login.
+See their [documentation](https://github.com/opauth/opauth/wiki/)

 We intend to release it as a full SilverStripe module that supports Opauth fully in the next few weeks.